scaleway/terraform-provider-scaleway/docs/resources/lb_route.md

 The following arguments are supported:

-- `backend_id` (Required) - The ID of the backend to which the route is associated.
+- `backend_id` - (Required) The ID of the backend to which the route is associated.
-- `frontend_id`: (Required) The ID of the frontend to which the route is associated.
+- `frontend_id` - (Required) The ID of the frontend to which the route is associated.
-- `match` - (Required) The value to match a redirection.
-    - `sni` - The Server Name Indication TLS extension field from an incoming connection made via an SSL/TLS transport layer.
+- `match_sni` - The Server Name Indication TLS extension field from an incoming connection made via an SSL/TLS transport layer.
-      Only one of `sni` and `host_header` should be specified.
+  Only one of `match_sni` and `match_host_header` should be specified.
-    - `host_header` - The Host request header specifies the host of the server to which the request is being sent.
+- `match_host_header` - The Host request header specifies the host of the server to which the request is being sent.
-      Only one of `sni` and `host_header` should be specified.
+  Only one of `match_sni` and `match_host_header` should be specified.

 ## Import